Avenue House

-History of the House
+History of the house

-The first house on the site was built in 1859 by the Rev. Edward Cooper, a relative of the Allen family (Lords of the manor of Finchley) who had owned the land since the 1730s.
-The house takes its name from The Avenue which runs behind the house, and was originally the route between Bibbesworth manor and the church of St Mary's Finchley.
+The house was built in 1859 by the Rev. Edward Cooper, a relative of the Allen family (Lords of the manor of Finchley) who had owned the land since the 1730s.
+The house takes its name from The Avenue which runs behind the house, and was originally the route between Bibbesworth manor and the church of St Mary-at-Finchley.

 In 1874 the house was bought by the famous ink manufacturer Henry Charles Stephens.
-During Stephens' time in the house he purchased the adjoining ten-acre Temple Croft Field and the gardens were laid out, to designs by Robert Marnock.
+During Stephens' time in the house he purchased the adjoining ten-acre Temple Croft Field and the gardens were laid out to designs by Robert Marnock.
 Stephens added a collection of rare trees which were included in the planting and form the basis of today's arboretum.

 The house and grounds were left to Finchley Urban District Council by Stephens in his will in 1918, with a condition that they be always open for the use and enjoyment of the public, subject to reasonable regulation.
-However, the Estate was used between 1919 and 1925 by the RAF as a military hospital before the grounds were opened to the public on 3 May 1928.
-In 1933 the House was the location for the presenting of a charter by which the UDC became a Borough.
-The house was used for many years as a public library and as the offices of Finchley Borough Council after Council Offices in nearby Hendon Lane were destroyed by enemy action in the Second World War.
+However, the estate was used between 1919 and 1925 by the RAF as a military hospital before the grounds were opened to the public on 3 May 1928.
+In 1933 the house was the location for the presenting of a charter by which the UDC became a borough.
+The house was used for many years as a public library and as the offices of Finchley Borough Council after council offices in nearby Hendon Lane were destroyed by enemy action in the Second World War.
 The basement was used as an air-raid shelter.

-In 1989 the east wing of the house was gutted by fire, but has been restored to its former condition.
+In 1989 the east wing of the house was gutted by fire, but it has been restored to its former condition.
 The house is now a meetings and events venue, while the gardens and arboretum remain open to the public free of charge.
-The house and gardens are now managed by an independent charitable body, the Avenue House Estate Trust which leased the Estate for 125 years in 2002.
+The house and gardens are now managed by an independent charitable body, the Avenue House Estate Trust, which leased the estate for 125 years in 2002.

 Hertford Lodge, also a Grade II listed building and adjacent to Avenue House, was built in the 1860s.
 It was a girls' school for many years before becoming Finchley council offices.
 In 2001 the owners (London Borough of Barnet) decided to sell the building.
-Late in 2004 it was damaged by fire but was refurbished and redeveloped (2006-7) into private luxury flats and apartments.
+Late in 2004 it was damaged by fire, but it was refurbished and redeveloped (2006-7) into private luxury flats and apartments.